MartinHoldrege/fire_model/README.md

 # cheatgrass_fire
-Determining relationship between cheatgrass (and other relationships) and fire, that could be used in STEPWAT2
+Determining relationship between cheatgrass (and other variables) and fire, that could be used in STEPWAT2